apostrophecms/apostrophe-tiptap-rich-text-widgets/README.md

 ```

 And that will become part of the assets pushed to your browser from this point on.
 You should commit it and deploy it as you would any source file.
 If you decide you don't want any custom extensions after all, you should remoe it.

+These are advanced techniques requiring a good understanding of tiptap internals.

 ## Contributing to this module